langchain-ai/langchain/docs/index.rst

 These modules are, in increasing order of complexity:

-- `Prompts <components/prompts.rst>`_: This includes prompt management, prompt optimization, and prompt serialization.
+- `Prompts <modules/prompts.rst>`_: This includes prompt management, prompt optimization, and prompt serialization.

-- `LLMs <components/llms.rst>`_: This includes a generic interface for all LLMs, and common utilities for working with LLMs.
+- `LLMs <modules/llms.rst>`_: This includes a generic interface for all LLMs, and common utilities for working with LLMs.

-- `Utils <utils.rst>`_: Language models are often more powerful when interacting with other sources of knowledge or computation.
+- `Utils <modules/utils.rst>`_: Language models are often more powerful when interacting with other sources of knowledge or computation.
 This can include Python REPLs, embeddings, search engines, and more.
 LangChain provides a large collection of common utils to use in your application.

-- `Chains <components/chains.rst>`_: Chains go beyond just a single LLM call, and are sequences of calls (whether to an LLM or a different utility).
+- `Chains <modules/chains.rst>`_: Chains go beyond just a single LLM call, and are sequences of calls (whether to an LLM or a different utility).
 LangChain provides a standard interface for chains, lots of integrations with other tools, and end-to-end chains for common applications.

-- `Agents <components/agents.rst>`_: Agents involve an LLM making decisions about which Actions to take, taking that Action, seeing an Observation, and repeating that until done.
+- `Agents <modules/agents.rst>`_: Agents involve an LLM making decisions about which Actions to take, taking that Action, seeing an Observation, and repeating that until done.
 LangChain provides a standard interface for agents, a selection of agents to choose from, and examples of end to end agents.

-- `Memory <components/memory.rst>`_: Memory is the concept of persisting state between calls of a chain/agent.
+- `Memory <modules/memory.rst>`_: Memory is the concept of persisting state between calls of a chain/agent.
 LangChain provides a standard interface for memory, a collection of memory implementations, and examples of chains/agents that use memory.

 .. toctree::